ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 Microchip(R) MCP23S17 provides additional
 digital input/output pins for the necessary connections to the display and a second blinking LED.
-A software SPI driver is sued as the main communication with the port expander.
+A software SPI driver is used to communicate with the port expander.

 A skinny MCAL layer provides the needed peripheral abstractions